Historic rain and snow begin to refresh California lakes and mountains

 The deluge comes only days after a record-breaking dry spell — what some scientists call precipitation whiplash.
-Sacramento had its wettest calendar day on record Sunday, just six days after the conclusion of its longest precipitation-free streak ever observed.
-Northern California and much of Nevada are experiencing its wettest October in decades.
+Sacramento had its wettest calendar day on record Sunday, just six days after the conclusion of its longest precipitation-free streak observed.
+Northern California and much of Nevada are experiencing their wettest October in decades.

-“It is great that we received this much rain early in the season, which helped with wildfires and air quality,” wrote Helen Dahlke, associate professor in Integrated Hydrologic Sciences at the University of California, Davis, in an email.
+“It is great that we received this much rain early in the season, which helped with wildfires and air quality,” wrote Helen Dahlke, associate professor in Integrated Hydrologic Sciences at the University of California at Davis, in an email.
 “The more these precipitation events are spread out over the rainy season the more chance the rain has to infiltrate and replenish soil moisture storage.”

 The animation above shows the liquid moisture in the air and clouds from Sunday through Monday falling over several burned areas and active fire regions in northern California.
-The rain helped quell fire conditions, likely putting an end to the fire season.
+The rain helped quell fire conditions, probably putting an end to the fire season.

 However, the intense rain occurred about a month or so earlier than in recent years.
 As a result, burned lands had little time to regrow vegetation and were more vulnerable to flooding, erosion and landslides.
 At least one landslide in the Dixie Fire zone blocked a highway.

 The precipitation triggered flooding, particularly in coastal areas.
 The Navarro River reached 21.36 feet, about two feet shy of flood stage.
-Dahlke said the flooding meant quite of a bit of the rain became runoff and flowed out to the ocean before it could seep into the ground.
+Dahlke said the flooding meant quite a bit of the rain became runoff and flowed out to the ocean before it could seep into the ground.

-“Longer storms of lower intensity would be better for groundwater recharge since dry soils often have a hard time infiltrating water quickly,” said Dahlke.
+“Longer storms of lower intensity would be better for groundwater recharge since dry soils often have a hard time infiltrating water quickly,” Dahlke said.
 “But luckily many reservoirs were empty and therefore most of the runoff will be captured in reservoirs.”

 The storm managed to increase water levels in many reservoirs.
 Millerton Lake and Lake Perris have both exceeded their historical average for this time of the year, but those proved to be exceptions.
-On the whole, most are still below its historical average for this time of the year even with the bump.
+On the whole, most are still below the historical average for this time of the year even with the bump.

 Lake Tahoe received about 61,000 acre-feet of runoff in 48 hours, rising about six inches above the rim since Sunday.
-Last week, water levels on Lake Tahoe sunk to a critical low at an inch below its natural rim.
-The lake is still about five and a half feet away from capacity.
+Last week, water levels on Lake Tahoe sank to a critical low at an inch below its natural rim.
+The lake is still about five-and-a-half feet away from capacity.

 Earlier this summer, water levels at Lake Oroville dropped to such low levels that officials shut down a nearby hydroelectric plant.
 After Sunday and Monday’s storm, the lake rose 26 feet.
 The lake is still more than 130 feet below water levels from two years ago.